If I Am Approved for Disability, Will I Get a Lump Sum in Backpay?

 Will I Get a Lump-Sum Payment for SSDI?

-When you're approved for SSDI, you'll usually receive a significant amount of backpay.
+When you're approved for SSDI, you'll usually receive a significant amount of back pay.
 The average SSDI backpay amount is higher than the average SSI backpay amount because you can receive SSDI payments for the months you were disabled before your application date.

-SSDI backpay can cover a period starting as early as 12 months prior to your application date all the way until the date you were approved.
+SSDI backpay can cover a period starting as early as 12 months before your application date all the way until the date you were approved.
 How much backpay you'll receive depends on your disability onset date, your application date, and the date you were approved for benefits.
-Learn more about how SSDI backpay is calculated.

 Can I Get a Lump-Sum Settlement of My SSDI Rather Than Monthly Payments?